potato1992/PCSwitchPi/README.md

 # PCSwitchPi
-Control PC power using a raspberry pi through Web interface
+Control PC power buttons (power/reset/force power down) using a raspberry pi through Web interface

 This is a simple Python utility for Raspberry PI to press power or reset button on remote PC using a web interface.
 Power and Reset button pins of the controlled PC should be connected to Raspberry Pi GPIO port as the config file.